Google Account: Account blocking

 Google may block an account for various reasons, such as "unusual activity" or entering an age "not old enough" to own a Google account.
-Reactivation is possible using web-forms, providing proof of identity through valid photo ID, or a credit card payment of US$0.30.
+Reactivation is possible using web-forms, providing proof of identity through valid photos ID, or a credit card payment of US$0.30.
 Other methods (such as sending a fax or uploading some requested document) may require human interaction and may take some "days or a couple of weeks" to be accomplished.

+Account deletion

+On May 17, 2023, Google announced that, starting in December 2023, it may delete inactive accounts that had not been used or signed into for at least two years.
+The company clarified to Rolling Stone that inactive accounts with YouTube content will not be deleted after many people feared that YouTube's old music archives, and deceased users whose accounts were popular, could be lost.